 About Denise Kay, Ph.D.

 Denise Kay joined the UCF College of Medicine faculty in 2015.
-Her primary role is the Executive Director of the Longitudinal Curriculum Themes for the Medical Education program.
-She serves as chair of the Longitudinal Curricular Themes Sub-Committee, Co-Director of the Interprofessional Education Program and Co-Chair of the Council for Diversity & Inclusion.
-She also provides instructional support in the Practice of Medicine 1 and 2 modules.
+Her primary roles are the Executive Director of the Longitudinal Curriculum Themes for the Medical Education program and Co-Director of the Interprofessional Education Program.
+She also provides instructional support in the Practice of Medicine 1 and 2 and the Focused Inquiry Research Experience modules.

 Dr. Kay has a Ph.D. in Educational Psychology and a M.A. in Guidance & Counseling.
 She has served in faculty roles at Metropolitan Community College in Kansas City, Missouri, University of Missouri-Columbia, University of Houston and UCF’s College of Education.
 Prior to her career in academia, Dr. Kay worked as a Licensed Professional Counselor and a Marriage & Family Therapist for eight years.